SOURCE: Highwoods Properties

 Highwoods Properties, headquartered in Raleigh, North Carolina, is a publicly traded (NYSE: HIW) real estate investment trust ("REIT") and a member of the S&P MidCap 400 Index.
-The Company is a fully integrated, self-administered REIT that provides leasing, management, development, construction and other customer-related services for its properties and for third parties.
-At June 30, 2012, Highwoods owned or had an interest in 338 in-service office, industrial and retail properties encompassing approximately 34.6 million square feet and owned 581 acres of development land.
-The Company's properties and development land are located in Florida, Georgia, Mississippi, Missouri, North Carolina, Pennsylvania, South Carolina, Tennessee and Virginia.
+The Company is a fully-integrated REIT that provides leasing, management, development, construction and other customer-related services for its properties and for third parties.
+At September 30, 2013, Highwoods owned or had an interest in 305 in-service office, industrial and retail properties encompassing approximately 33.1 million square feet and owned 589 acres of development land.
+The Company's properties and development land are located in Florida, Georgia, Missouri, North Carolina, Pennsylvania, South Carolina, Tennessee and Virginia.
 For more information about Highwoods Properties, please visit our website at www.highwoods.com.

-Certain matters discussed in this press release, such as expected net operating income of acquired properties and the timing and impact of required lender approvals, are forward-looking statements within the meaning of the federal securities laws.
+Certain matters discussed in this press release, such as expected 2013 financial and operational results and the related assumptions underlying our expected results, are forward-looking statements within the meaning of the federal securities laws.
 These statements are distinguished by use of the words "will", "expect", "intend" and words of similar meaning.
 Although Highwoods believes that the expectations reflected in such forward-looking statements are based upon reasonable assumptions, it can give no assurance that its expectations will be achieved.